fasamany1/AirBnB_clone/README.md

 Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python (serialization/deserialization)

+## Command interpreter
+This is just like the Bash shell to manage the AirBnB objects (`User`, `State`, `City`, `Place`, `Review` etc.) It is used to:
+ - Create new objects
+ - Save object to file in json format
+ - Retrieve an object form a json file
+ - Do operations on objects (count, compute stats etc.)
+ - Update attributes of an object
+ - Destroy an object
+Some of the commands available are: `show`, `create`, `update`, `destroy`, `count` etc.

 ####0.
 README, AUTHORS